Easy Stovetop Candied Pecans Recipe

 - Container to hold the cooled pecans

-Add half a stick of butter.
-Let it melt on medium-high heat.
+Add half a stick of butter to a non-stick skillet or saucepan and let it melt on medium-high heat.

 And that’s it – they are such an easy dessert.